88% would make this again

 Instructions

 • Let’s preheat your oven to 375°F (190°C).
-Line a 12-cup muffin tin with paper liners or lightly grease it to prevent sticking.
+Line a 12 cup muffin tin with paper liners or lightly grease it to prevent sticking.

-• In a separate bowl, sift together the Flour, Baking Powder, and Sea Salt.
+• In a separate bowl, sift together the flour, baking powder and sea salt.
 This ensures the dry ingredients are evenly distributed and helps avoid any lumps.

 • Gradually add the dry ingredients to the wet mixture, stirring gently with a spatula or wooden spoon.
 Add the dry ingredients in 1/3 at a time and mix just until combined, overmixing can make the muffins dense.
 The batter will be thick.

-• Toss the washed and dried Blueberries with a little Flour in a bowl.
-Then gently fold in the Blueberries using a spatula.
-Be careful not to crush the berries, as this can make the batter too wet and streaky.
-Coating them with some Flour or Corn-starch will help prevent them from sinking or bleeding in the Muffins.
+• Toss the washed and dried blueberries with a little Flour in a bowl.
+Then gently fold in the blueberries using a spatula.
+Be careful not to crush the berries as this can make the batter too wet and streaky.
+Coating them with some flour or cornstarch will help prevent them from sinking or bleeding in the muffins.

 • Evenly distribute the batter into the prepared muffin cups, filling each about ¾ full.
 This will help them bake evenly and rise nicely.

-• Place the muffin tin in the oven and bake at 400 °F or 200 °C for 20-22 minutes, or until a toothpick inserted into the center of a muffin comes out clean.
+• Place the muffin tin in the oven and bake at 400 °F or 200 °C for 20-22 minutes or until a toothpick inserted into the center of a muffin comes out clean.
 The tops should be golden brown.
-Let the muffins cool in the tin for about 5 minutes, then transfer them to a wire rack to cool completely.
+Let the muffins cool in the tin for about 5 minutes then transfer them to a wire rack to cool completely.

 • If you’d like to glaze your muffins you’ll need to make sure they have cooled to room temperature or barely warm.
 Mix together 1 cup powdered sugar with 2–3 tablespoons of lemon juice to create a smooth glaze.
 Drizzle it over the cooled muffins for an extra zesty kick.